 Sarcoidosis is a chronic disease that can affect any organ in the body, but most commonly affects the lungs.
 Very small (microscopic) clusters of inflammation or white cells, called granulomas, are seen in the organs affected with sarcoidosis.
-These granulomas may clear up on their own, or may cause permanent scarring and organ dysfunction.
+These granulomas may clear up on their own, or may cause organ dysfunction and scarring.
 While there is no cure for sarcoidosis at this time, the disease can be managed to minimize organ dysfunction.

 National Jewish Health is recognized by the World Association for Sarcoidosis and Other Granulomatous Diseases (WASOG) as a WASOG Sarcoidosis Clinic.
-This designation provides formal recognition of our team’s commitment to meet the needs of sarcoidosis patients and efforts to keep abreast of the ongoing advances and findings in the space.
+This designation provides formal recognition of our team’s commitment to meet the needs of sarcoidosis patients and success in keeping to keep abreast of the ongoing advances and findings.

 Sarcoidosis is likely to have more than one cause.

-Sarcoidosis is most common in young people between the ages of 20 and 40 but can affect any age group and race.
-About 10 to 40 out of every 100,000 people develop sarcoidosis.
+Sarcoidosis is most common in young people between the ages of 20 and 40.
+However, it can affect any age group and race.
+About 10 to 40 of 100,000 people develop sarcoidosis.
 Sarcoidosis is not contagious.